An atlas of K3 surfaces with finite automorphism group: Rank 3 lattices

-By equation \eqref{eq:S111}, the image of $A_{1}$ is the curve $s$, the image of $A_{3}$ is the fiber through the point $q$ onto which $A_{2}$ is contracted.
-The curve $B'$ has a unique singularity, which is a node a $q$; its geometric genus is therefore $9$.
+By equation \eqref{eq:S111}, the image of $A_{1}$ is the curve $s$, and the image of $A_{3}$ is the fiber through the point $q$ onto which $A_{2}$ is contracted.
+The curve $B'$ has a unique singularity, which is a node at $q$; its geometric genus is therefore $9$.

-\subsection{The lattice $S_{1,1,2}$}
+\subsection{The lattice $\boldsymbol{S_{1,1,2}}$}